imashen/zerotier-aio/doc/README_ENG.md

 ## Moon/Planet Easy Deployment

-You can enter the container using `docker exec -it zerotier-server /bin/bash`.
+You can enter the container using `docker exec -it zerotier-aio /bin/bash`.

 ![exec_container](/doc/bash/exec_container.png)